RasppleII/a2cloud/docs/ivanx/index.md

 can load.
 Next, if you have a screen, keyboard, and mouse attached to your Pi, type `startx.` Otherwise, log in with Remote Desktop Connection (as described in [A2CLOUD: go headless][66]) from another computer.
-Once you see the desktop, double-click ADTPro Server<span style="font-family:
-Consolas, Monaco, 'Lucida Console', monospace;"><span style="font-size:
-12px;">,</span></span> and when the ADTPro server window appears, choose Bootstrapping-&gt;ProDOS-&gt;SpeediBoot and follow the instructions which pop up.
+Once you see the desktop, double-click ADTPro Server, and when the ADTPro server window appears, choose Bootstrapping-&gt;ProDOS-&gt;SpeediBoot and follow the instructions which pop up.
 When you get to the “LOADING MLI” phase on your Apple II, nothing may appear to happen for several minutes; just be patient and it will eventually kick in.
 (You can alternatively choose VSDRIVE+SpeediBoot to immediately gain access to the virtual drives, but